bjcai-phys/bjcai-phys.github.io/_pages/cv.md

 Research Interests
 ======
-* Nucleon Short-range Correlations and their Novel Effects in Heavy-ion Collisions
+* Nucleon Short-range Correlations and Their Novel Effects in Heavy-ion Collisions
 * Equation of State and Transport Properties of Superdense Neutron Star Matter
 * Quantum Hadrodynamics and QCD-based Effective Theoreis for Nuclear Many-body Problems
 * Nucleon-hyperon Interaction, Exotic Resonance States and Their Impacts on Neutron Stars